Presentation skills training is a matter of days ?

 If you need more than reading books, you find on the net presentation classes, a leadership trainer to improve your performance at work, advanced presentation skills seminars, where you can book different kinds of courses, according to what you exactly need: develop and refresh current skills or move to a higher level of presenting.

-So, if you don't lose the ambition, it really is a matter of days to understand a little bit about what presentations are with the help of an effective presentation skills training.
+So, if you don't lose the ambition, it really is a matter of days to understand a little bit about what presentations are.